maziac/DeZog/documentation/Migration.md

 # Migrate from DeZog 2.3 to DeZog 2.4

-## Expressions

-Setting expressions: For years the vscode/debug-adapter was not able to set values in the WACTHes pane.
-Last month I decided to implement a workaround for this: the 'Expressions' section in the VARIABLES pane.
-This was bad timing.
-4 weeks later with vscode 1.60 the setting of values was also supported by vscode.
-So I removed the 'Expressions' from the VARIABLES pane again.
-I.e. also the commands '-addexpr' and '-delexpr' have been removed.
-Instead, in the WATCHes pane, you can now right click and select 'Set value' to change the value.

-From migration point of view: If you've added '-addexpr' or '-delexpr' to the "commandsAfterLaunch" section of your launch.json file, you would have to remove them.

 ## Unit tests

 Unit tests are now fully integrated into the vscode testing API.
 It is available since vscode v1.60.
 Prior to this the "Z80 Unit Tests" extension was required to run unit tests.
 With version 2.4 no additional extension is required anymore and you should remove the "Z80 Unit Tests" extension.